Comment on the Sustainable Airport Master Plan (SAMP)

 - 30+ projects to improve safety, provide support facilities, improve efficiency, and access to the airport

 - Complete or under construction by 2027

-Before recommending additional projects, the Port will participate in a broader regional conversation as well as review results from a new Puget Sound Regional Council regional aviation baseline study and additional Sea-Tac airfield and airspace studies.
+Before recommending additional projects, the Port will participate in a broader regional conversation as well as review results from a new Puget Sound Regional Council regional aviation baseline study and additional Sea-Tac airfield and airspace study.
 Airspace and financial components are tightly constrained and need further review.
 Long-term vision recommendations would undergo subsequent environmental review.

-Sea-Tac is the first large hub airport in the U.S. to fully incoporate sustainability as a key component of its master planning effort.
+Sea-Tac is the first large hub airport in the U.S. to fully incorporate sustainability as a key component of its master planning effort.
 This includes reducing environmental impacts, ensuring economic performance, and working collaboratively with local communities.
 As this planning process develops, sustainability criteria will be used to evaluate and develop future alternatives for growth.

 Airside, Terminal, and Landside